RoshReview.com

 Questions

-Questions are aligned with the American Board of Internal Medicine & American Board of Pediatrics formats.
+Aligned with the American Board of Internal Medicine and American Board of Pediatrics content blueprints.
 Authored & peer-reviewed by faculty, clinicians, and program directors.

 Each question is written to resemble the format and topics on the exam, meaning you won’t see any negatively phrased questions, no “all of the following except,” no “A and B”…you know what we mean.
 Most importantly, all questions include selective distractors (incorrect answer choices), which will help you think critically.